Akshay-Vs/zsh-config/README.md

 # Personal Zsh Configuration

-This repository contains my Zsh configuration, designed to enhance your terminal experience with custom themes, plugins, and useful features.
+This repository contains my Zsh configuration, designed to enhance your terminal experience with themes, plugins, and useful features.
 ## Installation

 1. **Setup zsh**: